 In September 2021, DOE released the Solar Futures Study, a report that explores the role of solar energy in achieving these goals as part of a decarbonized U.S. electric grid.
 Learn more about SETO’s goals.

 Within SETO’s systems integration research area, efforts are focused on several topics.
 Learn more about them below.

 SETO funding for systems integration research helps to develop new opportunities for solar to not only supply electricity generation, but also provide grid services and real-time control responses that are essential for safe and reliable grid operations, and can even help to restart segments of the distribution system if the grid goes down.
 Projects in this research area are managed by the systems integration team.
 Learn more about SETO’s funding programs and current funding opportunities.
 Reports resulting from research projects can be found on the Office of Science and Technical Information (OSTI) website.

 Workshops & Events

-Industry workshops help to solicit a wide range of stakeholder feedback to guide the SETO mission.
+Industry workshops help SETO obtain a wide range of stakeholder feedback to guide our mission.
 Learn more about the workshops that have identified barriers and opportunities to greater solar deployment.